PrinsFrank/PrinsFrank.nl/_posts/2021-01-25-Non-existing-flag-emojis-on-windows.md

 Instead of adding a code point for every country, something smarter was done.
 Countries regularly combine, break up etc. The newest country - South Sudan, independent since 2011 - didn't appear on my country map because I used an outdated svg.
 Exactly this problem is what the consortium wanted to prevent, by coming up with a clever workaround.
 The International Organization for Standardization - or ISO - already manages a standard of what countries exist: ISO 3166.
 Part 1, ISO 3166-1 specifies country codes.
 The alpha-2 representation was chosen to make up the building blocks of the emoji.
 For a 2 character code there are 26<sup>2</sup> or 676 possible combinations, so 676 possible countries before the standard needs to be revised.

 Every alpha-2 representation for a country is unique and consists of 2 letters from the modern english alphabet.
-These 26 letters all got another [code point specifically for "regional indicators" in range 1F1E6-1F1FF](https://www.unicode.org/charts/PDF/U1F100.pdf); 🇦 🇧 🇨 🇩 🇪 🇫 🇬 🇭 🇮 🇯 🇿 🇱 🇲 🇳 🇴 🇵 🇶 🇷 🇸 🇹 🇺 🇻 🇼 🇽 🇾 🇿.
+These 26 letters all got another [code point specifically for "regional indicators" in range 1F1E6-1F1FF](https://www.unicode.org/charts/PDF/U1F100.pdf){:target="_blank" rel="noreferrer noopener"}; 🇦 🇧 🇨 🇩 🇪 🇫 🇬 🇭 🇮 🇯 🇿 🇱 🇲 🇳 🇴 🇵 🇶 🇷 🇸 🇹 🇺 🇻 🇼 🇽 🇾 🇿.
 To include a countries flag. simply look up the alpha-2 code for it and look up the regional indicators for that country code.
 The alpha-2 for the Netherlands is NL.
 Take the 🇳 and 🇱 code points and squash them together and you have a flag: 🇳🇱.
 Or not when you are visiting on Windows.

 There are quite some forum posts asking why these otherwise universal emojis don't work on Windows yet dating back several years.
 Up until 2015, Apple only supported 10 flags, but during that year they introduced almost all flags for iOS and OS X, and more than 5 years later they still don't exist for Windows.
 How is that possible?